mmingoia/HTML_MN_Group_Project/README.md

 Create Repository

-Create mockup of Machince learning model
+Create mockup of Machine learning model

 Create mockup of the database